-This series explains why we must make money irrelevant to elections.
+“Taking the money out of politics” means making campaign contributions irrelevant to elections.
+This series explains why we must do so.
 It summarizes 5 months of research.
 Originally intended for a book, that research led to a General Systems Theory model of the ways in which our political and economic systems interact, and how the fallout has been particularly detrimental to American health — and America’s weight.

 In Where Marx Went Wrong, I show how Marx correctly identified capitalism’s major problem, but missed the solution.
 In summary, that problem is that while a corporation’s individual actions produce benefits, those same actions in the aggregate cause massive, systemic problems for society at large, and ultimately decimate the very market the corporations are trying to sell into.

 The solution, of course, is put appropriate restraints on corporations, to forestall adverse aggregate effects.
 In general, such restraints can only be effectively imposed by government.
 But the massive amounts of corporate money that have been spent in the best interests of each corporation (as it generally should be spent) has led to a situation where that money has been used to control government — and with the election of Donald Trump, to consciously dismantle it, so as to render it entirely incapable of exerting restraint.

 The fundamental problem, then, is how to make money irrelevant to elections.
 Because that is the only put the reins back in the hands of society, so the powerful forces of economic capitalism are harnessed for the public good.

 The fundamental problem is how to make money irrelevant to elections.

 The money that determines the outcome of elections is responsible for virtually every major problem that America faces today.